General Data Protection Regulation (GDPR)

 Guest data search

 GDPR means that guests can contact you to find what data you are holding about them.
 A guest can also request for data to be removed, if it is no longer required.
-SuperControl already has tools to help you find, remove and mask guest data.
+SuperControl has the tools to help you find, remove and mask guest data.

 Ongoing security projects